Jonas Blue

-Guy James Robin (born 2 August 1989), known professionally as Jonas Blue, is an English DJ, record producer and remixer.
+Guy James Robin (born 2 August 1989), known professionally as Jonas Blue, is an English DJ, record producer and remixer, who produces music which blends dance with pop sensibilities.

 Career

 2015–2017: Breakthrough and Jonas Blue: Electronic Nature – The Mix 2017

 In 2015, Blue released a tropical house cover of Tracy Chapman's 1988 single "Fast Car".
 It was his debut single and features vocals from Dakota.
 The Blue version peaked at number two on the UK Singles Chart, behind Zayn Malik's "Pillowtalk".
 Its UK peak meant it charted higher than Chapman's original, which peaked at number five on the chart in May 1988 and a position higher upon a re-release in April 2011.
 It also remained in the top 10 for 11 weeks.

 The Jonas Blue version also reached number one in Germany, Sweden, Australia and New Zealand, as well as reaching the number one spot on the US viral chart on Spotify.
 The single has been certified platinum in Italy and the UK, 2× platinum in New Zealand and 3× platinum in Australia.
 The track has been streamed over 1 billion times on Spotify, and has achieved over 310 million views on Vevo.

-On 3 June 2016, he released new single titled "Perfect Strangers", featuring JP Cooper on Virgin EMI Records.
+On 3 June 2016, he released a new single titled "Perfect Strangers", featuring JP Cooper on Virgin EMI Records.
 It peaked at No. 2 on the UK Singles Chart.
 To date, the song has been certified platinum in the UK, double platinum in Australia and gold in New Zealand.
 The track led to Blue reaching one billion streams across his tracks and videos.
 In October 2016 his third single titled "By Your Side" was released, featuring British singer Raye, again on Virgin EMI Records.
 It peaked at No. 15 on the UK Singles Chart.

 On 5 May 2017, he released the song "Mama", featuring Australian singer William Singe which charted at No. 4 on the UK Singles Chart.
 On 14 July 2017, Blue released the compilation album called "Jonas Blue: Electronic Nature - The Mix 2017".